Linda Hendrickson

 Mindfulness is the practice of being aware of and living deeply in the present moment.

-The Community of Mindful Living practices in the tradition of Vietnamese Zen Master, poet, and peace activist Thich Nhat Hanh.
-The Joyful Refuge Sangha of the Portland Community of Mindful Living meets on Monday nights at 7:30 at 4423 NE Tillamook.
-We have sitting and walking meditation, singing, readings (usually from books by Thich Nhat Hanh), and sharing, followed by tea (and sometimes dessert).
-Feel free to contact me for more information.
+The Portland Community of Mindful Living has several sanghas that practice in the tradition of Vietnamese Zen Master, poet, and peace activist Thich Nhat Hanh.
+I've been a member of the Joyful Refuge Sangha of the Portland Community of Mindful Living since 2000.
+We meet on Monday nights, at the Friends Meeting House, 4312 SE Stark Street in Portland.
+The room opens at 7:00pm, with meditation starting at 7:15pm.
+Our practice ends at 9:00pm.
+We have sitting and walking meditation, singing, readings (usually from books by Thich Nhat Hanh), and sharing.
+For more information, please feel free to contact me.

 Thich Nhat Hanh currently lives in Plum Village, a Buddhist training monastery he founded in France.
 He is the author of more than 35 books in English, including Teachings on Love and For A Future To Be Possible.
 I find his particular words and the way he expresses his beliefs very touching and inspiring.
 Many of his books are published by Parallax Press.